flycat0928/Struct-DP/README.md

 > **🚧 Status: Active Preparation**
 > The source code is currently being cleaned up and reorganized.
 We will release the full training and evaluation scripts, along with the pre-trained weights, in the near future.

-This repository contains the official implementation of the paper: **"Structure-Aware Local Differential Privacy for Multimodal Collaborative Inference in Cloud–Edge Distributed Learning System"**.
+This repository contains the official implementation of the paper: **"Structure-Aware Local Differential Privacy for Multimodal Collaborative Inference in Cloud–Edge Federated Learning Systems"**.

 ## 📖 Overview